 New Hampshire's Class 3 senator, Charles Gordon Atherton of Nashua, became chairman of the Committee on Finance and served until 1849.
 In March 1853 Atherton began a term as the state's Class 2 senator but died in November.

-Jared Warner Williams, born in West Woodstock, Connecticut, but later of Lancaster, New Hampshire, was appointed to fill the vacancy caused by the death of Senator Charles G. Atherton on November 15.
-Williams took his Senate seat on December 12 but questions were raised as to whether his appoointment expired when the state legislature met, or only when it elected a successor.
+Jared Warner Williams of Lancaster, New Hampshire, was appointed to fill the vacancy caused by the death of Senator Charles G. Atherton on November 15.
+Williams took his Senate seat on December 12, but in July 1854, questions were raised as to whether his appointment had expired when the state legislature met in June of that year, or only when it elected a successor.
 After a committee investigation, the Senate adopted a resolution in August 1854 declaring that "the right of representation under the appointment" had expired.
 The vacant seat was filled on July 30, 1855, with the election of former senator John P. Hale.

 A professor of mathematics, astronomy, and meteorology at Dartmouth College, James Willis Patterson of Hanover began his Senate service.
 Patterson became one of eight senators implicated in the 1873 Crédit Mobilier scandal and although a Senate committee report recommended his expulsion, no final action was taken because his elected term expired.